Defending the Christian Faith Part 1 – Apologetics Today

 Deuteronomy 6:7 “…thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up.”

 Jesus gave the main reason for defending the truth of Christianity in declaring that He alone is the way, truth, life, and that no one can come to God except by Him (John 14:6).
-How can we know Him as Truth without being taught through Spirit-led study?
+How can we know him as Truth without being taught through Spirit-led study?
 Likewise, how can we adequately defend the truth without knowledge of it?

 The Apostle Paul reminded the Romans that everything written in the Word was for their learning.
 They needed to apply themselves so they could be exhorted from the Scriptures and have confidence through abiding in Christ.
 In addition, Paul challenged Timothy to study the Word so that he could discern the truth.